-Fallen Leaf I stand on a land that isn’t mine.
-I sing for an anthem that once excluded me.
-Who are the sons?
+The Maple Leaf I stand on a land that isn’t mine I sing for an anthem that once excluded me Who are the sons?
 What did they command?
-I tell you this through a poem.
-Although, I should be listening to those who came before me.
-For I am not native to this land.
-Born here, yes, but not a right, a privilege as a place to rest.
-I kneel and touch the ground.
-The soil whispers engrained stories.
-Heavy, I look to the sky.
-O’Canada!
-A red leaf falls into my open hands.
-Dry and wet, I examine its veins and trace them like rivers.
-Spirits alive, tangled hearts we rise.
+I tell you this Should I be listening to those who came before me.
+I am not native to this land Born here, yes, not right, privileged.
+Knees connected to the ground I beg to hear soiled whispers, engrained stories, heavy, granular Clouds damage my eyes A red leaf falls blood washes misty Veins traced like rivers, spirits alive, tangled hearts we rise O’Canada!